vageeshb/Automatr/JSAF/README.md

 	* Find (Waits upto 5 seconds for the element to be present)
 	* Find Elements (Finds all elements matching the criteria)
 * Can perform below selenium actions:
+	* General Functions:
 		* Wait
+		* Javascript
+		* Run (Run another test case)
+		* SwitchTo - Switches to another window on the basis of window title
+		* SwitchToParent - Jumps back to parent window
+		* Evaluate - Evaluates a mathematical expression (Usese Browsers JS Runtime)

+	* Web Element Functions:
 		* Input
 		* Click / Check
 		* Right Click
-	* Clear
-	* Empty
+		* Clear / Empty
+		* Send - Send special key combinations (Ctrl+C, Enter, etc)
 		* Element Present/Element Displayed
 		* Element Not Present/Element Not Displayed
 		* Element is Checked / is Not checked
 		* Hover
-	* Javascript
 		* Drag And Drop
 		* Select Box Specific Functions
 			* SelectByText
 			* SelectByValue
 			* SelectByIndex
-	* Run (Run another test case)
+		* GetAttribute - Saves the specified attribute of an element to a variable

+	* Run-Time utility functions
 		* Save - Save Text or Value attribute of an element to run-time variable
-	* SaveSelected - Save first selected option in a select box
 		* Match - Match the Text or Value of an element to stored run-time variable
-	* Equal - To check values in 2 different variables (Stored or run-time)
+		* Equal - To check equality of 2 variables
+		* NotEqual - To check inequality of 2 variables
-	* SwitchTo - Switches to another window
+		* Print - Prints out text, value or string to console

-	* GetAttribute - Saves the specified attribute of an element to a variable
-	* Assert
+	* Assertion Functions (Assert)
 		* Element Text / Value Assert - Default
 		* Element Attribute Assert - MiscParams over-ride
 		* Url Assert